As the saying goes “It’s not about what size you wear. It’s about HOW you wear your size.”

 8. Peplum top to cover tummy fat

 Featuring the flared stripe of fabric around the waist, this is how you fake an hourglass shape without sucking your tummy.

 Seriously gal, if you don’t have one, what are you doing in your life really?!
-GET ONE NOW.

 9. Color block dresses to look slimmer

 Featuring the black color block stripe on the waist area and the sexy S line, these dresses help to distract from figure flaws greatly.

 10. When in doubt, go monochrome

 Only focusing on plus-size dressing to look thinner?
 Why not harness the power of color illusion?
 The chic monochrome look.

 If you are wearing a white knit sweater, pair it with beige denim pants to give it some different dimensions.

 11. Keep your look simple with two hues

-If monochrome is really not your thing, what about keep your look simple with only two colors, that can greatly help as well.
+If monochrome is really not your thing, what about keeping your look simple with only two colors, that can greatly help as well.

 For the petite plus size out there, ALWAYS match your bottom and shoes in a similar shade to maximize the effect.

-12. Best necklines for plus size
+12. Best necklines for plus-size

-I talk about neckline ALL THE TIME as that can really make and break a look.
+I talk about necklines ALL THE TIME as that can really make and break a look.